 Read the small print before purchasing a policy!

 - Check whether you need to notify your insurance provider of your stay abroad.

 - Find out how to make an insurance claim and take a claim form with you.

 - Always take proof of insurance with you.

 Important documents and telephone numbers

-Make a scan of all your important documents, for example:
+Make a scan of all your important documents and mail them to yourself, for example: